microfoam/maximal/README.md

 # maximal
-maximal is a prototype program designed to explore the world of maximal homology alignment (MHA), and created and written by Albert Erives (albert-erives@uiowa.edu).
+maximal is a prototype program designed to explore the world of maximal homology alignment (MHA), created and written by Albert Erives (albert-erives@uiowa.edu).
 MHA methodology is philosophically-distinct from gapped alignment in embracing local microparalogy as a fundamental feature of biological sequence.

 As a prototype implementation of MHA, the current versions of maximal feature a rich set of run options in order to encourage a free, open-minded, heuristics-friendly development cycle.
 Program options can be seen by running ./maximal without any options specified.

-Version v3.73 is the most recent stable version, while v3.74 files are developmental versions.
+Version v3.80 is the most recent stable version.
 Version v3.64 is the version associated with the most recent preprint.
+This is getting a bit exciting if you think about what is transpiring here.

 The file "maximal" currently corresponds to a MAC OS-compatible executible.
 Older code versions are saved in the "pointbreak" directory.